Kari’s reaction to being selected teacher-of-the-year!

 Kari’s method of teaching students about research gives insight into what makes her an effective professor.
 For example, she structures her research methods class like a university research lab.
 After exploring, discussing, and settling on a set of research topics, students are placed into groups by their area of interest.
 Each group conducts a literature search, forms several hypotheses, designs a study, gathers data, performs statistical analyses, and writes up the study in a formal paper.
 Although every study is conducted by the group, each student must individually write and submit a written paper that conforms within the strict, prescriptive, and challenging criteria of “APA style.”
 Students then collaborate to prepare and present a poster to the class.
 Moreover, her Psi Beta honor society students often present their papers at a research conference hosted by UCI, and/or at the Western Psychological Association’s annual conference.
 Therefore, many students gain the experience of attending and participating in a professional conference.

-Here are some quotes contributed by several of Kari’s former students:
+Below are quotes contributed by several of Kari’s former students:

 Dr. Tucker-McCorkhill regularly gives presentations on the importance of preparing for graduate school in our Careers-in-Psychology class and to students during psychology club meetings.
 Her talk includes the importance of preparing and maintaining a curriculum vitae.